From quantum curves to topological string partition functions II: The space of quantum curves

 We will assume that the functions $q_\la$ have convergent power series expansions in $\la$ of the form $q_\la(x)=\sum_{k=0}^{\infty}q_k(x)\la^k$.
 If an apparent singularity is found in a chart with coordinate $x$ at the position $x=u_r$, it means that $q_\la^{}(x)$ behaves near $x=u_r$ as

 with $v_r$ and $q_{r}$ satisfying the system of relations

-ensuring that the monodromy of $\la^2\pa_x^2-q_\la(x)$ is trivial in $\mathrm{PSL}(2,\BR)$.
+ensuring that the monodromy of $\la^2\pa_x^2-q_\la(x)$ is trivial in $\mathrm{PSL}(2,\BC)$.
 Such projective $\la$-connections will be called quantum curves.

 The difference between two projective $\la$-connections represented by functions $q_\la^{}(x)^{}$ and $q_\la^{\ast}(x)$ defines a quadratic differential.
 A projective $\la$-connection defines a projective structure on $C$, a system of local coordinates on local charts in $C$ with transition functions all represented by M\"obius transformations.
 One simply needs to use the ratio $w(x)=\eta_1(x)/\eta_2(x)$ of two linearly independent solutions of $(\la^2\pa_x^2-q_\la^{}(x))\eta(x)=0$ as a new local coordinate in a given chart with coordinate $x$.
 With respect to the coordinate $w$, the projective $\la$-connection gets represented by $\la^2\pa_w^2$.
-It is often convenient to assume from the outset that the coordinates $x$ on open subsets of $C$ are part of an atlas defining a projective structure representing the choice of a reference projective $\la$-connection which in a generic coordinate $y$ would be represented by differential operators $\la^2\pa_{y}^2-q_\la^{}(y)$.
+It is often convenient to assume from the outset that the coordinates $x$ on open subsets of $C$ are part of an atlas defining a projective structure.
 The functions $q_\la^{}(x)$ appearing in the local representation $\la^2\pa_x^2-q_\la^{}(x)$ of a generic oper will then represent quadratic differentials $q_\la^{}(x) (dx)^2$.
-We may pick families of reference projective structures varying holomorphically over Teichm\"uller space.
+One may pick families of reference projective structures varying holomorphically over Teichm\"uller space.
 Changing the reference projective connection will modify $q_\la^{}(x)$ by terms of order $\la^2$.